UWCNuclear/UbuntuSetUp/README.md

 ***More support:*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/troubleshooting  and Google

 Older versions of GRSISort might need an older ROOT version (for example: ROOT6.22 includes a major PyROOT upgrade).

-# How to install GOSIA on Ubuntu

-**Step 1.**	Install librairies with:

-     sudo apt-get install gcc-7 gfortran-7

-**Step 2.**	Download the code from https://www.ikp.uni-koeln.de/~warr/gosia/ and move it to your home directory on Ubuntu by editing the correct path in the following command:

-    mv /mnt/WHERE-IT-IS-ON-WINDOWS/gosia_20110524.9.f ~

-**Step 3.**	Compile with:

-     gfortran -o gosia gosia_20110524.9.f

-**Step 4.**	Tun with:

-     ./gosia < filename.inp

-**Step 5.** Use a script to integrate the yields:	https://github.com/UWCNuclear/IntegratedYields

-***Sample files and more support:*** http://www.pas.rochester.edu/~cline/Gosia/

-# How to install NuShellX on Ubuntu

-Ubuntu 20 doesn't seem to support libgfortran3, so the Ubuntu 18 subsystem would be required to run NuShellX.
-Or it can run directly on Windows :-)

-**Step 1.**	Get the files from someone and unzip them in your home directory.

-**Step 2.**	Paste the following lines in your ~/.bashrc file (with gedit ~/.bashrc):

-    nuxhome=~
-    export PATH=$nuxhome/nushellx/linux/nushellx-gfortran-bin:$PATH
-    export nushellx_sps=$nuxhome/nushellx/sps/
-    export mass_data=$nuxhome/nushellx/toi/mass-data/
-    export toi_data=$nuxhome/nushellx/toi/toi-data/
-    alias copy=cp
-    alias del=rm
-    alias q='qstat -u jnorce'
-    alias qall='checknode -v ifi-003'
-    alias sd='cd'
-    alias di='ls -g -l -a'
-    alias dis='ls -tr -l -g -a'
-    alias d='ls -l | egrep ^d'
-    alias ed='vi'
-    alias md='mkdir'

-**Step 3.**	Give permissions to run the executables:

-    chmod +rwx ~/nushellx/linux/nushellx-gfortran-bin/*

-***More support:*** nushellx/help/help.pdf

 # How to install Geant4 on Ubuntu